syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](filtering_images/filtering_img8.png)

-## Filter Bar
+## Filter bar

-`Filter bar` row is located next to column header of grid.
+The `Filter bar` row is located next to column header of grid.
 You can filter the records with different expressions depending upon the column type.
 To show the filter bar row, set the `filter-type` as `FilterBar`.

-List of Filter bar Expressions:
+List of filter bar expressions:

-You can enter the below filter expressions manually in the filter bar.
+You can enter the following filter expressions manually in the filter bar.

  <table>
         <tr>